frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/3 - Libraries.md

 layout: coursepage
 ---

 A really cool part of programs is their ability to use code from other programs.
 These other programs are known as "libraries", or "dependencies".
-They are used to abstract away some of the lower level details of how it will run.
+They are used to make complex tasks easier.

 You might want to display a window on the screen with a program.
 To do so, you would use libraries, like so: